 One winter day, I arrived at the management office and found a resident busily reading the bulletin board notices.

-The next day, I arrived to the exact same scenery.
+The next day, I arrived at the exact same scenery.
 The same resident.
 The same bulletin board notices.
 The same time of day.